 - Good sense of humor, consideration for others, and a passion for journalism

-ICIJ is committed to hiring employees from diverse backgrounds with excellent skills.
-People of color, women, LGBT+, and differently-abled people are strongly encouraged to apply.
+ICIJ is an equal opportunity employer and is committed to hiring employees from diverse backgrounds with excellent journalism skills.
+People of color, women, LGBTQ, and people with disabilities are strongly encouraged to apply.